 Brenda Davis, registered dietitian, is a leader in her field and an internationally acclaimed speaker.
-As a prolific nutrition and health writer, she has co-authored 11 books with over 750,000 copies in print in 13 languages.
-Her most recent works include Kick Diabetes: Essential Diet and Lifestyle Guide (2019), and The Kick Diabetes Cookbook (2018).
+As a prolific nutrition and health writer, she has co-authored 11 books with over 800,000 copies in print in 14 languages.
+Her most recent works include Kick Diabetes Essentials (2019), and The Kick Diabetes Cookbook (2018).
 She also authored Becoming Vegan: Comprehensive Edition (2014) and Becoming Vegan: Express Edition (2013), both receiving a star rating by the American Library Association as the “go-to books” on plant-based nutrition and winning Book of the Year Awards in the US as well as a Canadian Book Award.

 Brenda is also co-author of several peer-reviewed journal articles.
 She is the lead clinical nutrition specialist for the diabetes intervention project in the Marshall Islands, and recently completed a lifestyle intervention demonstration program in Lithuania.
 Brenda is a past chair of the Vegetarian Nutrition Dietetic Practice Group of the Academy of Nutrition and Dietetics, and in 2007, was inducted into the Vegetarian Hall of Fame.